MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

     a.  **User** - you can select a specific user/employee

     b.  **Dynamic** - the user information is automatically retrieved and set as approver

-    - **Manager of Initiator** - Information of whoever started the approval request will be used to identify the manager automatically and be assigned as approver
+    - **Manager of Initiator** - Information of whoever started the approval request is used to identify the manager automatically and be assigned as approver

-    - **Manager of \[Request data field\]** - Email address of a field you specified in Application Data step will be used to identify the manager automatically and be assigned as approver.
-The field must be defined as Email type to select this option.
+    - **Manager of \[Request data field\]** - Email address of a field you specified in Application Data step can be used to identify the manager automatically and be assigned as approver.
+The field must be defined as Email type for the option.

     - **Manager of Last Approver** - Information of the last approver is automatically retrieved to identify the manager automatically and be assigned as approver.

-    - **Use Request Data Field** - Email address of a field you specified in Application Data step will be used directly.
+    - **Use Request Data Field** - Email address of a field you specified in Application Data step can be used directly.

 ![Screenshot of Process Advisor approver](./media/process-designer-approver.png)